Sigma bnb USD (BNBUSD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Sigma bnb USD Historical Price

-According to the latest data gathered on Sigma bnb USD live price page, the current price of Sigma bnb USD is 0.99975USD.
+According to the latest data gathered on Sigma bnb USD live price page, the current price of Sigma bnb USD is 0.999337USD.
 The circulating supply of Sigma bnb USD(BNBUSD) is

 In the past 24 hours, Sigma bnb USD has shown a price movement of